okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 You can use the same mechanism to provide secrets to your application.

 `secrets` is just one way to provide secrets that is native to Kubernetes.
+There are still other ways to do this.